owlwalks/snippets/README.md

-# Golang productivity snippets
+# Golang best practice snippets
-> Snip everything that make you code quicker, snippets extracted using [this awesome generator][app].
+> Snip everything that make you code better, snippets extracted using [this awesome generator][app].

 ## Usage